CMSgov/bluebutton-web-server/docker-compose/readme.md

 You are also able to manually modify Django model objects when needed by using the Django ADMIN at: http://localhost:8000/admin.

-To test if there is connectivity to the back end FHIR database server, go to the following URL at: http://localhost:8000/health/external.
+To test if there is connectivity to the back end BFD FHIR server, go to the following URL at: http://localhost:8000/health/external.

 ###Test from clients: